bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

 followed by binary data.
 The associated binary header file contains part of the information from the ASCII header, specifically the one needed to process data, plus other information on offline preprocessing performed after data acquisition (e.g., sensor position relative to subject’s head, head markers, stimulus information).
-One should rename/create a father run specific directory and keep the original files for each run inside.

 Example: